lydiaYchen/PerfEvaluation-IN4215/project.md

 There are two types of performance projects: (i) executions of application and (ii) trace driven analysis and simulation study.

+Important rule: **collaborations across groups are not allowed** - every group has to work independently.

 ### Excuting applications on testbed

 You choose an computer application, e.g.,  web services, streaming processing, and (deep) machine learning systems, and conduct performance evalution analysis using quantiative techniques learned in the class.
 The aim is to discover and improve the performance issues of such an application, which is yet to be explored by the related work.
 To complete this project, you can perform (some of) following tasks: